7 Real life locations of the Girl who leapt through time

 Tokyo National Museum

-The Tokyo National Museum or Tōkyō Kokuritsu Hakubutsukan is one of the oldest and largest Japanese best Museums.
-Originally established in 1872 at Yushima Seido Shrine, it move to its current location which is Ueno Park.
+The Tokyo National Museum or Tōkyō Kokuritsu Hakubutsukan is one of the oldest and largest Japanese Museums.
+Originally established in 1872 at Yushima Seido Shrine, it moved to its current location which is Ueno Park.

 Anime Pilgrimage: Visiting K-on in Real Life